-You are camping at one of your favorite spots with your friends or family while suddenly a car pulls up a few meters from you and bam!
+Hardshell vs Softshell Roof Top Tent that’s the question.
+You are camping at one of your favorite spots with your friends or family when suddenly a car pulls up a few meters from you and bam!
 In a few minutes, their rooftop tent is set up.
-You stare at your friends who are also stunned as you and began to whisper to each other that you really need to upgrade your camping tent.
+You stare at your friends who are also stunned as you began to whisper to each other that you need to upgrade your camping tent.
 Well, you should, however, before you rush to the store to purchase a rooftop tent it’s crucial to find out which type of tent is best for you.

 There are two types of rooftop tents, hard-shell tents as well as soft-shell tents.
 Though both tents are great for campers they do have their pros and cons.
 Therefore, keep reading to find out what to look for in the two types of rooftop tents.